 Pension fund assumed rates of return have not kept pace with rapidly declining interest rates over the last two decades.
 Many funds are over-estimating what their investments will earn.
 Others are making a lot of high risk, high reward investments to try and hit their optimistic targets.
 Some funds are doing both.

-The highly optimistic assumed rate of return used by most pension funds to make financial decisions may be increasingly hard to achieve if America’s economic future remains uncertain.
+The optimistic assumed rate of return used by most pension funds to make financial decisions may be increasingly hard to achieve if America’s economic future remains uncertain.

-How does national pension debt affect public workers?
+Pension Funding in 2023: How does national pension debt affect public workers?

 The pension debt carried by governments is costly to pay down and creates pressure on the public budget.
 It may cause an increase in required pension contributions for public employees or benefit reduction like the elimination of cost-of-living (COLA) adjustments for retirees, which in an era of record inflation is increasingly important.
 Higher employee contribution rates means less money in public workers' paychecks.
 In recent years, the first number has been growing while the latter shrinks.